To0x/Thesis/README.md

 ======

 The Bachelor Thesis will be writte in LaTeX.
-If you´ve not installed it on your computer please follow the steps below:
+If you´ve not installed it on your computer please follow the steps below or open the included pdf.

 - visit www.writelatex.com
 - create a new Project